mikemilio/my-movies-blog/README.md

 as well as modify their posts.
 It uses a database to store usernames and passwords, movie descriptions and movie images.

 The entire blog is written in Greek as it was intended for a project of a greek e-learning platform.

+Movies descirptions, ratings and figures are taken from https://www.themoviedb.org